 Sally Ride, America's first woman astronaut, communicates with ground controllers from the flight deck during the six day mission of the Challenger.
 National Aeronautics and Space Administration.
 (Wikimedia Commons / U.S. Information Agency)

-In the hours since Ride's death, we've read of Katie Couric's respect for her, via Twitter: "Sally Ride is truly one of my heroes and has inspired so many women.
+In the hours after Ride's death, we read of Katie Couric's respect for her, via Twitter: "Sally Ride is truly one of my heroes and has inspired so many women.
 Very sad day, please let us continue to share her story."
 Twitter also showed us that she inspired Sarah Palin: "Sally Ride was an inspirational trailblazer for American women.
 We're all grateful for her example.
 She will be greatly missed."
-We've read moving blog posts and tweets from celebrities and regular folks who agree that Sally Ride challenged them to reach for the stars.
+We read moving blog posts and tweets from celebrities and regular folks who agree that Sally Ride challenged them to reach for the stars.

-In Ride's Guest Book, too, we're reading condolences and messages of admiration from those who looked up to her:
+In Ride's Guest Book, too, we saw condolences and messages of admiration from those who looked up to her: